Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Building an initial pilot

 \subsection{Noisier2Noise}

-Although somewhat counter-intuitive, the authors of \cite{noisier2noise} showed, in a deep-learning context, that training a neural network to recover the original noisy image from a noisier version (synthetically generated by adding extra noise) constitutes an efficient way to learn denoising weights without access to any clean training examples.
-Drawing a parallel, this amounts in our case to considering the minimization of the following risk:
+Although somewhat counter-intuitive, N. Moran \textit{et al.} \cite{noisier2noise} showed that training a dataset-based neural network to recover the original noisy image from a noisier version (synthetically generated by adding extra noise) constitutes an efficient strategy to learn denoising weights without access to any clean training examples.
+Transposing this idea to single-image denoising, this amounts in our case to considering the minimization of the following risk:

-where $y$ is the only noisy observation at our disposal and $z$ is the noisier random vector following the probability distribution dictated by the chosen extra-noise model.
-In particular, in the case of additive white Gaussian noise of variance $(\alpha \sigma)^2$, where $\alpha>0$ is an hyperparameter controlling the amount of extra noise, $z \sim \mathcal{N}(y, (\alpha \sigma)^2I)$.
-Mathematically speaking, minimizing (\ref{riskNr2N}) is no more difficult than minimizing (\ref{risk1}) and the same greedy approximation used in (\ref{risklocal1}) can be applied bringing us to solve the $N$ independent local subproblems:
+where $y$ is the only noisy observation at our disposal and $z$ is a noisier random vector; in the case of additive white Gaussian noise of variance $(\alpha \sigma)^2$, where $\alpha>0$ is an hyperparameter controlling the amount of extra noise, $z \sim \mathcal{N}(y, (\alpha \sigma)^2I)$.
+Formally, minimizing \eqref{riskNr2N} is no more difficult than minimizing \eqref{risk1} and the same greedy approximation used in \eqref{risklocal1} can be applied to solve the $N$ independent local subproblems:

 where $Z_i = \pi(z)_i$ and $Y_i = \pi(y)_i$.
-As showed by \cite{nlridge}, problem (\ref{risklocalNr2N}) amounts to solving a multivariate ridge regression and the closed-form solution is:
+As showed in \cite{nlridge}, the problem (\ref{risklocalNr2N}) amounts to solving a multivariate ridge regression for which the closed-form solution can be found:

 To get an estimate of the noise-free image $x$, Noisier2Noise \cite{noisier2noise} suggests to compute: